The Silicon Zoo

 Vetted Specifications for AI Accelerators and Edge Devices

-The Silicon Zoo is the Single Source of Truth (SSoT) for all physical hardware in mlsysim.
+The Silicon Zoo is the authoritative registry for physical hardware in mlsysim.
 Every specification is typed (pint.Quantity), provenance-tracked, and validated against official datasheets and MLPerf baselines—so you never have to argue about what the A100’s bandwidth actually is.

 TipHow to use this page